TANGO-EU-PROJECT/renops-scheduler/README.md

 The program accepts several command-line arguments to customize the execution.
 Here's an overview of the available options:

 The following options are available when using **renops-scheduler**:
 - `-l LOCATION`, `--location LOCATION`: Specify a location in the format "settlement,country" (e.g., "Berlin, Germany").
-If not provided, scheduler automatically detects location based of the IP!. (will be optional in future)
+If not provided, scheduler automatically detects location based of the IP - will be optional in future releases.
 - `-r RUNTIME`, `--runtime RUNTIME`: Specify the runtime in hours.
 The default value is 3.
 - `-d DEADLINE`, `--deadline DEADLINE`: Specify the deadline in hours.
 The default value is 120.
 If deadline is smaller than first feasible interval, the program will execute immediately